-The process starts before anything arrives at your garden.
-Concrete is produced and checked at the batching plant for consistency and strength.
-Depending on the setup, it’s mixed at the plant or inside the volumetric lorry before delivery.
-This allows quantities, timing, and access to be coordinated properly for Slough homes.
+Depending on the setup, it’s either mixed at the plant or inside the volumetric lorry.
+This allows quantities, timing, and access to be coordinated properly.

 Concrete prepared in a volumetric lorry before Slough site installation.